projectmesa/mesa/README.rst

     $ pip install mesa

-For more help on using Mesa, checkout the following resources:
+For more help on using Mesa, check out the following resources:

 * `Intro to Mesa Tutorial`_
 * `Docs`_